-2. Support the Recruitment, Preparation and Retention of CTE Educators
+3. Support the Recruitment, Preparation and Retention of CTE Educators

-Institutions around the country are reporting shortages of qualified CTE teachers across many subjects and across secondary and postsecondary education.
+Institutions around the country are reporting shortages of qualified CTE educators across many subjects and across secondary and postsecondary education.
 CTE teachers have lower salaries than almost all other K-12 teachers, yet many could make substantially more money working directly in industry.
 To alleviate shortages and improve the CTE teacher pipeline, Congress should pass legislation that:

-- Improves recruitment and retention by making teaching a more financially attractive career to industry professionals. - Increases access to high-quality CTE teacher preparation and professional development. - Makes common-sense laws to incentivize interstate teacher licensure reciprocity. - Enhances data collection on the CTE educator pipeline. - Addresses postsecondary CTE faculty shortages.
+- Improves recruitment and retention by making teaching a more financially attractive career to industry professionals. - Increase access to high-quality CTE teacher preparation and professional development. - Makes common-sense laws to incentivize interstate teacher licensure reciprocity. - Enhances data collection on the CTE educator pipeline. - Addresses postsecondary CTE faculty shortages.

-3. Strengthen CTE's Role in Postsecondary Education
+4. Strengthen CTE's Role in Postsecondary Education

 The Higher Education Act has not been reauthorized since 2008 and does not currently reflect the needs of learners or the demands of the workforce.
-The law needs to be updated to better support students seeking industry-recognized credentials, provide better data on postsecondary learner outcomes, and align with the needs of the workforce.
+Higher education policies need to be updated to better support students seeking industry-recognized credentials, provide better data on postsecondary learner outcomes and align with the needs of the workforce.
 To achieve this, Congress should pass legislation that:

-- Allows the Pell Grant to be used for high-quality short-term workforce certificate programs. - Improves and streamlines data collection and reporting on program quality and learner outcomes. - Removes the arbitrary exclusion or penalization of public non-degree granting institutions in federal definitions and programs. - Ensures that nontraditional students are properly supported by federal programs. - Incentivizes innovative student-centric programs and services, such as competencybased education, dual enrollment programs and stackable credentials.
+- Allows the Pell Grant to be used for high-quality, short-term, workforce-focused certification programs. - Improves and streamlines data collection and reporting on program quality and learner outcomes. - Removes the arbitrary exclusion or penalization of public non-degree granting institutions and clock-hour programs in federal definitions, rules and programs. - Ensures that nontraditional students are properly supported by federal programs. - Incentivizes innovative student-centric programs and services, such as competencybased education, dual enrollment programs and stackable credentials.